 Textile waste recycling

 Textile recycling is the process of recovering fibres, yarns, and fabrics from discarded clothing, household textiles, and production waste, and turning them into new materials or products.
 It can give a second life to garments that are no longer wearable, offcuts from manufacturing, or even scraps from end-of-life carpets and upholstery.
+Recycling doesn’t always mean turning an old T-shirt into a new T-shirt - although that is possible.
+Recovered textiles can be transformed into:

 - New fabrics and clothing - using recycled fibres to create yarns for spinning and weaving.